thuguerre/WebSiteQuickAddingForTodoist/README.md

 # Project Description

-This **unofficial** Todoist browser extension allows its user to add its current web site's URL as a new Task in his Todoist Inbox, just by clicking on a single button.
-It completes the official Todoist browser extension, allowing the same use case but with a 4-clicks process.
+This ***unofficial*** Todoist browser extension allows its user to add its current web site's URL as a new Task in his Todoist Inbox, just by clicking on a single button.
+It completes the official Todoist browser extension, allowing the same use case but with a 4-clicks process from the browser header, or a 2-clicks process using right-click menu on page.

 For the moment, this project will only provide this single and quite simple functionnality.
-It may add other ones later, such as a right-click menu, or the possibility to add inner-page links as tasks.

 # For developers and/or contributors